-(k) Limit on order to show cause.
-An application to the court for an order to show cause may be made only for enforcement of an existing order or for sanctions for violating an existing order.
-An application for an order to show cause must be supported by affidavit or other evidence sufficient to show cause to believe a party has violated a court order.
+(k) Limit on motions to enforce order and for sanctions order to show cause.
+An application to the court for AMotions to enforce order and for sanctions an order to show cause may be made only for enforcement of an existing order or for sanctions for violating an existing order.
+An application for aAMotions to enforce order and for sanctions an order to show cause must be supported by affidavit or other evidence sufficient to show cause to believe a party has violated a court order.

-(I) Hearings.
+(l) Hearings.

-- (I)(1) The court commissioner may not hold a hearing on a motion for temporary orders before the deadline for an appearance by the respondent under Rule 12. - (I)(2) Unless the court commissioner specifically requires otherwise, when the statement of a person is set forth in an affidavit, declaration or other document accepted by the commissioner, that person need not be present at the hearing.
+- (1) The court commissioner may not hold a hearing on a motion for temporary orders before the deadline for an appearance by the respondent under Rule 12. - (2) Unless the court commissioner specifically requires otherwise, when the statement of a person is set forth in an affidavit, declaration, or other document accepted by the commissioner, that person need not be present at the hearing.
 The statements of any person not set forth in an affidavit, declaration or other acceptable document may not be presented by proffer unless the person is present at the hearing and the commissioner finds that fairness requires its admission. - (m) Motions to judge.
-The following motions must be to the judge to whom the case is assigned: motion for alternative service; motion to waive 9030-day waiting period; motion to waive divorce education class; motion for leave to withdraw after a case has been certified as ready for trial; and motions in limine.
+The following motions must be to the judge to whom the case is assigned: motion for alternative service; motion to waive 30-day waiting period; motion to waive divorce education class; motion for leave to withdraw after a case has been certified as ready for trial; and motions in limine.
 A court may provide that other motions be considered by the judge. - (n) Objection to court commissioner's recommendation.
 A recommendation of a court commissioner is the order of the court until modified by the court.
 A party may object to the recommendation by filing an objection under Rule 108.